Step-by-Step Guide for First Year Students

 All students are encouraged to submit test scores if they are available; however, our test optional policy has been extended for students seeking enrollment for the Fall 2022 entry term.
 Test optional guidelines are as follows:

 Students with a cumulative GPA greater than or equal to a 3.2 are only required to submit a transcript for initial review.

-Students with a cumulative GPA less than a 3.2 must submit an essay, graded paper from junior year, or register for an interview with their admissions counselor.
+Students with a cumulative GPA less than a 3.2 may be asked to submit an essay, graded paper from junior year, or register for an interview with their admissions counselor.

 Step 4: If desired, apply to the Global Honors Program.